facebook/react-native-website/docs/geolocation.md

 title: Geolocation
 ---

-The Geolocation API extends the web spec: https://developer.mozilla.org/en-US/docs/Web/API/Geolocation
+The Geolocation API extends the [Geolocation web spec](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation).

 As a browser polyfill, this API is available through the `navigator.geolocation` global - you do not need to `import` it.